Large Styrofoam Blocks – But are they really EPS?

 Unfortunately, the white stuff is taking a beating in the news with another big misconception that EPS is ‘non-recyclable.’
 But that couldn’t be further from the truth.
 Here at ICA, we are on a mission to change the perception regarding the ability to recycle EPS.
 We have started to partner with local colleges to increase awareness.
 Now we are continuing to find ways to spread the word online, that YES, EPS is in fact recyclable.
 We accept clean EPS foam for recycling at our location in Allentown.
 Check out our RECYCLING RULES for more information.

-It’s not easy going against all these misconceptions about EPS, but ICA, a woman owned manufacturer of expanded polystyrene, will continue to educate and provide quality EPS to our customers.
+It’s not easy going against all these misconceptions about EPS, but ICA will continue to educate and provide quality EPS to our customers.
 Even to those customers who still want to call it Styrofoam – we will not judge.
 But please, just don’t call it non-recyclable, that is where we will have to draw the line!

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •

-This article was brought to you by Insulation Corporation of America (ICA) – a Women-Owned manufacturer of Geofoam and Expanded Polystyrene (EPS), which is commonly but mistakenly referred to as Styrofoam™.
+This article was posted on October 24, 2018, by Insulation Corporation of America (ICA) – a Women-Owned manufacturer of Geofoam and Expanded Polystyrene (EPS), which is commonly but mistakenly referred to as Styrofoam™.
 ICA is located in Allentown, PA and services the entire Mid-Atlantic Region from Virginia to Maine to Ohio.